 My previous pilgrimages brought me to places I could never have dreamt of.
 I improvised on every piano I could find and while doing so experienced the most inspiring events in amazing surroundings.
 All these different stories are part of a big anthology, a collection without end.
 A collection that keeps expanding with music, pictures, documentaries or travel blogs.

-Below is a map of all the places I visited so far, from the Netherlands to Malta, the Caribbean and the USA.
+Below is a map of all the places I visited so far; from the Netherlands to Malta, through the Caribbean and the United States, from England to Germany and crossing South America.
 Zoom in to get a closer look of where I’ve been.

-Currently I am embarking on a new pilgrimage through South America.
-On the list of countries to visit are Uruguay, Argentina, Paraguay and Bolivia.
+Currently I am embarking on a new pilgrimage through Japan!
 Let’s see how many pianos I can find this time…

 Piano Pilgrimage weergeven op een grotere kaart